Skip To Main Content

 • Physical Education

-Course 1 PE: Freshmen (5700s1 & 5700s2)
+Course 1 PE: Freshmen (5700S1 & 5700S2)

-Following the CA state Physical Education Standards, this class emphasizes knowledge and motor skill competencies with an emphasis on individual and dual sport activities, rhythms and movement, and group dynamics.
+Following the CA state Physical Education Standards, this class emphasizes knowledge and motor skill competencies with an emphasis on individual and dual sport activities, rhythms and dance, and group dynamics.
 Fitness, strength building, and health are emphasized through regular vigorous physical activity as well as demonstrating knowledge of fitness concepts, principles, and strategies.
 Self-responsibility, social interaction, and group dynamics are demonstrated through understanding psychology and sociology concepts applied to the strategies around performance and physical activity.
 The overall goal is to increase physical competence, health-related fitness, self-responsibility and enjoyment of physical activity for all students.
 The course prepares students to think critically about their overall fitness and the benefits of being a lifelong fitness participant.
 Students will participate in a variety of single and dual sports as well as aspects of team sports.
 Lead-up games and skill acquisition and improvement will be emphasized as well.
-Students will also learn the fundamentals of strength training and mechanics of lifting, heart rate, cardiovascular fitness and endurance, goal setting, core bodywork, resistance band and dynamic stretching. *A donation for uniform is requested during online registration and can be made in Infinite Campus in the Fees section.
+Students will also learn about the fundamentals of strength training and mechanics of lifting, heart rate, cardiovascular fitness and endurance, goal setting, core bodywork, resistance band and dynamic stretching. *A donation for uniform is requested during online registration and can be made in Infinite Campus in the Fees section.

 Students are required to meet their Physical Education credit requirements by the end of their junior year.